 - Drain off any fat.
 Add the garlic, onion and red pepper and cook until tender and fragrant.
 You can also do this step in the slow cooker if it has a saute function.

 - Transfer beef and vegetables to the slow cooker.
-Add spices, tomato sauce, fire-roasted tomatoes, broth, corn and beans Stir until combined.
+Add spices, cocoa powder, fire-roasted tomatoes, tomato sauce, green chilis, broth, beans and corn.
+Stir until combined.

 - Cook on low for 6-8 hours or on high for 3-4 hours.